 How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

-You have a JSON response from an API — hundreds of lines deep, nested objects inside arrays inside more objects — and all you need are the text values.
-Maybe you are reviewing user-submitted content buried in a CMS payload, or you need to extract every product name from a catalog feed for a quick audit.
-Manually scanning through curly braces and square brackets is slow and error-prone.
+So you've got a JSON response from an API — hundreds of lines deep, nested objects inside arrays inside more objects — and all you actually need are the text values.
+Maybe you're reviewing user-submitted content buried in a CMS payload, or you need to pull every product name from a catalog feed for a quick check.
+Scrolling through curly braces and square brackets by hand is tedious and you will miss things.

-The Extract Text from JSON tool on wtools.com solves this by parsing any valid JSON and returning just the text content you care about.
-You control the depth, choose whether to include keys alongside values, and decide if numbers and booleans should be part of the output.
-This guide walks you through the concept, the tool, and real-world scenarios where it saves time.
+The Extract Text from JSON tool on wtools.com handles this by parsing any valid JSON and giving back just the text content.
+You pick the depth, choose whether keys show up next to values, and decide if numbers and booleans belong in the output.
+Here's how the tool works, what it does, and some situations where it comes in handy.

-JSON (JavaScript Object Notation) is a structured data format made up of key-value pairs, arrays, and nested objects.
-The actual human-readable content — names, descriptions, status messages, error strings — lives inside string values scattered throughout the structure.
+JSON (JavaScript Object Notation) is a structured data format built on key-value pairs, arrays, and nested objects.
+The actual readable content — names, descriptions, status messages, error strings — sits inside string values scattered across the structure.

-Extracting text from JSON means pulling out those string values (and optionally their keys) while discarding the structural syntax: braces, brackets, colons, and commas.
-The result is a flat list of readable text that you can scan, search, copy into a spreadsheet, or feed into another tool.
+Extracting text from JSON means pulling out those string values (and optionally their keys) while throwing away the structural syntax: braces, brackets, colons, and commas.
+What you get is a flat list of readable text you can scan, search, drop into a spreadsheet, or pass to another tool.

-A JSON formatter or viewer makes the structure easier to read, but it keeps all the syntax intact.
-You still have to visually filter out the noise.
-A text extractor strips away everything except the content, which is exactly what you need when the structure itself is not the point.
+A JSON formatter or viewer makes the structure easier to read, but all the syntax stays.
+You still have to visually skip past the noise.
+A text extractor strips away everything except the content, which is what you want when the structure itself doesn't matter.

-Navigate to wtools.com/extract-text-from-json in your browser.
-The tool loads instantly with no sign-up or installation required.
+Go to wtools.com/extract-text-from-json in your browser.
+The tool loads right away with no sign-up or installation.

 Enter or paste your JSON into the input field.
-The tool accepts objects, arrays, and deeply nested structures.
+It accepts objects, arrays, and deeply nested structures.
 For example:

 {